Tunediver Source

 Your rules.

-Tunediver turns your local music collection into a fast, beautiful web player — no cloud, no subscriptions, no tracking.
-Just your files, the way you organized them.
+Tunediver turns your local collection into a fast web player.
+No cloud.
+No subscription.
+No telemetry.
+Just your files, the way you filed them.

 Tunediver web player showing an artist list, songs, and now-playing panel with album art.

-Streaming is convenient — until it isn't.
-Albums disappear, subscriptions creep up, recommendations crowd out your actual taste.
+Streaming is convenient until it isn't.
+Albums vanish, prices creep, the algorithm crowds out your taste.

 You own the files Yes No No